powerdistribution/powerdistribution.github.io/calculators/index.md

 albeit with a few quirks; only a few of the apps work with Internet Explorer 9 or earlier versions.

-If you find bugs, have ideas for additional calculators, or wish to contribute, please let [me](mailto:t.short@ieee.org) know.
+To report on bugs, suggest features, or propose additional calculators, please file an issue [here](https://github.com/powerdistribution/powerdistribution.github.io/issues).

 ## Options for more...